 We encourage you to research both sides of any story and make the decision that’s right for you and your family.
 Question this article, question the media (whose job it is to create shock and hysteria to get attention), question what your doctor tells you, and see what feels right for you.

 This piece has been written to help others understand rather than rip into each other for their choices.

-The media has been full of some terrible commentary on this situation, but at the end of the day, we all want answers and the best for our children.
+At the end of the day, we all want answers and the best for our children.

 Whooping Cough Outbreaks: Why?

-It’s time to scratch off the surface and take a serious look at the real evidence of what’s going on here.
+So it’s time to scratch off the surface and take a serious look at the real evidence of what’s going on here.

 As they say, if you keep doing the same thing, you’ll get the same results.

 So let’s focus on what research has been discovering about the possible reasons behind the growing outbreaks.

 Even those who are pro-vaccination have been changing their minds about the whooping cough vaccine.

 One writer says, “Until today I had assumed that anyone rejecting the whooping cough vaccine for their kids was an anti-vaxxer nutter.
 I was wrong.”